Continuation of Coverage for Benefited Employees (COBRA)

-- Your online account, which gives you the option to make one-time payments each month or set up recurring payments (automatic withdraw of funds from your bank account each month).
+- Your online account gives you the option to make one-time payments each month or set up recurring payments (automatic withdrawal of funds from your bank account each month).

-- Using the WageWorks interactive phone system at 1-877-722-2667.
+- Using the Health Equity/WageWorks interactive phone system at 1-877-722-2667.
 Calls are toll-free and you can access the phone system 24 hours a day, seven days a week.

-- Mailing payments (check or money order, please make it payable to WageWorks) to this address:
+- Mailing payments (check or money order, please make it payable to Health Equity/WageWorks) to this address:

 P.O.
 Box 660212